 Honda Civic Maintenance Schedule

 It’s important to follow your Honda Civic maintenance schedule if you want your car to last long and serve you well on the road.
-Drivers from across the Baldwin Park and Glendora area can learn more about routine maintenance by reading the information below.
+Drivers from across the Los Angeles, Baldwin Park, and Glendora area can learn more about routine maintenance by reading the information below.
 When your Civic needs service, schedule an appointment at a trusted Honda service center.

 Honda Civic Maintenance at 3,750 Miles

 When your Honda Civic reaches 3,750 miles, you should change the engine oil along with the engine oil filter.
 You’ll see a light on the dashboard indicating that it’s time to change the oil.
 It’s best to change the engine oil every 3,000 to 4,000 miles, depending on your driving habits and the environment where you live.